dockup/docs/selfhosting/auto-scaling-aws.md

 Unlinke GCP, AWS EKS doesn't enable autoscaling by default.
 You need to install [autoscaler][k8s-autoscaler] specific to AWS EKS cluster.
 Thanks to helm, we can install cluster-autoscaler chart.
-First prepare iam roles and node groups as suggested in readme of [helm chart][helm-cluster-autoscaler].
-Steps to
+This doc outlines steps as suggested in the readme of [helm chart][helm-cluster-autoscaler].
-follow:

 ### Update IAM role